-Interventions follow the system of the original building.
-New windows are placed in the second skin, inside existing openings.
-With shutters closed, the image of a mysterious black object remains preserved.
-The general symmetry is continued in the new spatial layout.
-The alternating patterns in the wood cladding of the facade return into the new architecture of the interior.
+The proposed interventions follow the system of the original building and reference the spatial layout and color schemes of other Dijkmagazijn interiors.
+New windows are placed inside existing openings.
+With shutters closed, the image of the mysterious black object remains preserved.
+The alternating patterns in the wood cladding of the original structure are translated into the new architecture of the interior.

 project - Shelter Scharwoude